Ecology of the San Francisco Estuary: Macroinvertebrates

 A decline in mysids has been linked to a decline in some fish species that feed on them.

 While capable of filter-feeding, mysids (tiny shrimp-like creatures) are largely carnivorous, feeding on copepod adults.
 They provided an energetic conduit between plankton and planktivorous fishes, including juvenile fishes, sturgeon, Chinook salmon, and American shad.
 Mysids were once abundant until the native Neomysis mercedis was replaced in the mid-1980s by the invasive Acanthomysis bowmani, which is smaller and less abundant.
 Mysid decline has been linked to the subsequent decline in a number of fish species in the estuary in the 1980s and '90s.

 Shrimp are generalist carnivores who prey largely on mysids and amphipods.
 Crangon franciscorum represents one of two remaining commercial fisheries in the estuary.
 While no longer used for "San Francisco Bay shrimp cocktails", they are harvested for bait.
 Other predators include striped bass and Chinook salmon adults and smolts.

 Fish

 Pregnant American shads compete for food with the Amur River clam.

 Because fish are a taxonomically and morphologically diverse group, species vary in their trophic ecologies.
-In general, fish can be divided into four broad feeding categories: filter feeders, planktivores, piscivores and benthic feeders.
+In general, fish can be divided into four broad feeding categories: filter feeders, planktivores, piscivores, and benthic feeders.

 Filter feeders strain the water column indiscriminately for small prey, typically phyto- and zooplankton.
-This category of fishes includes threadfin shad (Dorosoma petenense), American shad (Alosa sapidissima), inland silversides (Menidia beryllina), and anchovies (Engraulis mordax).
-Some evidence suggests that some of these species are food-limited due to the depressed levels of plankton after the introduction of the Amur River clam.
+This category of fishes includes Threadfin shad (Dorosoma petenense), American shad (Alosa sapidissima), Inland silversides (Menidia beryllina), and anchovies (Engraulis mordax).
+Some evidence suggests that these species are food-limited due to depressed plankton levels following the introduction of the Amur River clam.
 Anchovies have left the LSZ in favor of more productive regions of the estuary in the San Pablo and Central Bays.